UniversalDependencies/UD_Tagalog-TRG/README.md

 * 2020-11-15 v2.7
     * Fixed a few validation errors.
     * Instead of the Focus attribute in MISC, verbal inflection now has the Voice feature.
+    * Removed XPOS tags because they were uninformative (taken from the English Penn set).
 * 2018-03-14 v0.1
     * First release in UD